xiv3r/binaryninja-api/docs/dev/bnil-modifying.md

         // ...
     ```

+#### Jumping to New Blocks

-If your transformation adds new blocks to the function, you will want to mark labels for each new block you create in a similar manner so you can target them as well.
+If your transformation adds new blocks to the function, you will want to mark labels for each new block you create so you can target them.
-Be careful when keeping track of transformed Instruction Indices, as they may change if you insert or remove IL Instructions.
-Since they are simply typed as integers, it can be easy to mistakenly use the index of an instruction in the old function when emitting to the new function.
+To do this, you should construct a `*LevelILLabel` object for each block and call `*LevelILFunction.mark_label` (C++: `*LevelILFunction::MarkLabel`) with each block's label, right before emitting the first instruction for the block.
+Then, you can replace the `label` variable in the sample above with the appropriate newly created label to jump to your new code.
+The `*LIL_GOTO` instruction can come either before or after its target block, but you must make sure to use the same `*LevelILLabel` object in the call to `*LevelILFunction.goto()` (C++: `*LevelILFunction::Goto()`) and `*LevelILFunction.mark_label()` (C++: `*LevelILFunction::MarkLabel`).

-#### Splitting Blocks
+#### Splitting Existing Blocks

-If you want to have a `*LIL_GOTO` instruction target the middle of an **IL Basic Block**, you must split the block first:
+If you want to have a `*LIL_GOTO` instruction target the middle of an existing **IL Basic Block**, you must split the block first:

+1. Create a label for your target
-1. Emit the instructions in the block until your target
+2. Emit the instructions in the block until your target
-2. Emit an `*LIL_GOTO` using the label for your target
+3. Emit an `*LIL_GOTO` using the label for your target
-3. Mark the label for your target
+4. Mark the label for your target
-4. Now emit your target instruction and the rest of the block
+5. Now emit your target instruction and the rest of the block

 As mentioned previously, make sure to re-use the same `*LevelILLabel` object for your target in the call to `*LevelILFunction.goto`, `*LevelILFunction.mark_label`, and any other `*LIL_GOTO` instructions pointing at your target.

-## Notes on HLIL

-Cross-IL mappings are currently not implemented when modifying HLIL (see [Support](#support)), and modified functions will lose the ability to follow an expression to its MLIL equivalent (and likewise MLIL -> HLIL will be unavailable).
-Support for this is planned soon, but not implemented as of Binary Ninja 5.1.

 ## Useful Tools